Climate and Average Weather Year Round in Penticton Canada

 The wetter season lasts 8.5 months, from October 15 to June 30, with a greater than 20% chance of a given day being a wet day.
 The month with the most wet days in Penticton is November, with an average of 8.8 days with at least 0.04 inches of precipitation.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
 The month with the most days of rain alone in Penticton is November, with an average of 7.6 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 28% on November 8.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Penticton experiences some seasonal variation in monthly rainfall.

 Rain falls throughout the year in Penticton.
-The most rain falls during the 31 days centered around June 6, with an average total accumulation of 1.6 inches.
+The month with the most rain in Penticton is June, with an average rainfall of 1.6 inches.

-The least rain falls around January 15, with an average total accumulation of 0.5 inches.
+The month with the least rain in Penticton is January, with an average rainfall of 0.5 inches.

 As with rainfall, we consider the snowfall accumulated over a sliding 31-day period centered around each day of the year.
-Penticton experiences some seasonal variation in monthly liquid-equivalent snowfall.
+Penticton experiences significant seasonal variation in monthly snowfall.

-The snowy period of the year lasts for 3.7 months, from November 10 to March 2, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
-The most snow falls during the 31 days centered around January 1, with an average total liquid-equivalent accumulation of 0.5 inches.
+The snowy period of the year lasts for 3.7 months, from November 10 to March 2, with a sliding 31-day snowfall of at least 1.0 inches.
+The month with the most snow in Penticton is December, with an average snowfall of 3.9 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.